MihaelaNaidin040696/shop-web-app/README.md

 ### Description:
-- 💻E-commerce website where customers can buy phones, laptops and tablets
+- 💻E-commerce website where customers can buy devices

-- 📱Customers can filter and order the products by categories and suppliers
+- 📱Customers can filter the products by categories and suppliers

-- 📦Add items to cart, change the quantity and order them
+- 📦Add items to cart, change the quantity and place the order

-- 💸Order products after filling the delivery information and card details for payment
+- 💸The order will be proceed after filling the delivery information and card details for payment
+- 🛒No database used for the application, the products are stored in memory

 <br/>